mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/applications/catalog-applications/dkp-applications/spark-operator/index.md

 ## Install

-You can find generic installation instructions for workspace catalog applications on the [Application Deployment topic](../../application-deployment).
+You can find generic installation instructions for workspace catalog applications on the [Application Deployment topic](../../application-deployment/).

+<p class="message--note"><strong>NOTE: </strong>Only install the Spark operator once per workspace.</p>

 For details on custom configuration for the operator, refer to the [Spark Operator Helm Chart documentation](https://github.com/mesosphere/spark-on-k8s-operator/blob/d2iq-master/charts/spark-operator-chart/README.md).